shardofgl4ss/mc-server-largepage-script/README.md

 a simple bash script for a few friends to automate detecting, setting and/or calculating large pages for java MC.

 To use:
 >Set LARGE_PAGE_MB at the top to the exact value of your -Xmx value in the server.
+(I would also recommend keeping the same -Xmx and -Xms value.)

 >Put this script in the server folder where your server launch script is.